Recombivax HB Dialysis Formulation Side Effects

 Applies to hepatitis b adult vaccine: intramuscular suspension

-Along with its needed effects, hepatitis b adult vaccine (the active ingredient contained in Recombivax HB Dialysis Formulation) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, hepatitis b adult vaccine (the active ingredient contained in Recombivax HB Dialysis Formulation) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking hepatitis b adult vaccine:More common
+If any of the following side effects occur while taking hepatitis b adult vaccine, check with your doctor or nurse immediately:More common

 - Fever of 37.7 degrees C (100 degrees F) or higher